An overview of Medicare services for managing and treating patients with mental health care needs. Includes an

 Make sure you read the relevant Medicare Benefits Schedule (MBS) item descriptions and explanatory notes at MBS Online.

 A GP mental health treatment plan (GPMHTP) helps people with a mental health disorder access mental health services.
-It also helps practitioners to better manage a patient's treatment by referring them to Medicare-subsidised allied mental health services.
+It also helps practitioners better manage a patient's treatment by referring them to Medicare-subsidised allied mental health services.
 Practitioners can use a GPMHTP under the Better Access initiative.

-The term ‘GP’ in the item descriptions is used as a generic reference to medical practitioners eligible to claim these items.
+The term ‘GP’ in the item descriptions is a generic reference to medical practitioners eligible to claim these items.

 This page covers:

 - preparing a GPMHTP

 Before preparing a GPMHTP, practitioners have to assess their patient’s eligibility.
 They must then follow all steps to complete a GPMHTP.